 So which sourdough breads are low FODMAP?

 Some sourdough uses lower FODMAP flours such as spelt flour and oat flour, which is generally low/moderate FODMAP.
-Usually, to class as low FODMAP, the sourdough must be traditional.
+Usually, to class as low FODMAP, the sourdough must be “traditional”.
 Traditional sourdough is fermented for several days, then leavened for at least 24 hours.
-It contains only water, flour and salt (no additives).
+It contains only water, flour and salt, with no additives.

 How can I tell what varieties are ‘traditional’ sourdough?

-When purchasing from a supermarket, start with reading the ingredients list.
+When purchasing from a supermarket, start by reading the ingredients list.
 Since traditional sourdough only uses water, flour, and salt, then minimal (if any) other ingredients should appear.
 If yeast appears in the ingredients list, it may be high FODMAP.
-This is because the addition of yeast speeds up the fermentation process, so consequently fructans remain high.
+This is because the addition of yeast speeds up the fermentation process so consequently, fructans remain high.
 Other ingredients to look out for include wheat and high FODMAP sweeteners, such as fructose.
 If the sourdough ingredients seem fine, ring the bread manufacturer to ask if they apply traditional sourdough techniques during processing.